sefwanfojo/log_classification/README.md

 # Log Classification System Using Llama LLM, NLP, Regex, BERT

----
-**Objective: This project uses a hybrid system to classify log messages by combining three different methods.
+This project uses a hybrid system to classify log messages by combining three different methods.
 Each method is suited for handling different types of log patterns — from simple and predictable to complex and unclear.
-This makes the system flexible and effective for analyzing various kinds of log data.**
+This makes the system flexible and effective for analyzing various kinds of log data.
----
-Project from codebasics
-github clone?
-need to upload code
-readme from google docs
-images

-# Log Classification With Hybrid Classification Framework

-This project implements a hybrid log classification system, combining three complementary approaches to handle varying levels of complexity in log patterns.
-The classification methods ensure flexibility and effectiveness in processing predictable, complex, and poorly-labeled data patterns.

 ---